Sithara95Hansanie/rm-array-duplicates/README.md

 Sample usage:

-// For the require statement, use the name you gave your published package const removeArrayDuplicates = require("**rm-array-duplicates**");
+// For the require statement

+const removeArrayDuplicates = require("**rm-array-duplicates**");

 //OR using npm install